Cookie Consent

 What is a clickwrap agreement?

 A clickwrap agreement is the direct opposite of a browsewrap agreement.
-It allows users to access digital content, products, or services ONLY AFTER they take specific actions to demonstrate awareness and acceptance of existing T&Cs.
+It allows users to access digital content, products, or services ONLY AFTER they take specific actions to demonstrate explicit consent and acceptance of existing T&Cs.

 This affirmative action is relatively simple, usually a click of a button that says “I Agree” or checking a box that indicates acceptance.